weidmueller/uc-addon/USER_GUIDE.md

 ```

 ## Change the default registry address

 The uc-aom-packager uses the Weidmüller development registry by default.
-To change the default registry server address, overwrite the DEFAULT_REGISTRY_SERVER_ADDRESS env var.
+To change the default registry server address, override the DEFAULT_REGISTRY_SERVER_ADDRESS env var.

 Example: